 I’m Edith Zimmerman, and Drawing Links is a comics newsletter with short illustrated stories about my life.
 I drew a lot as a kid and then found it again when I stopped drinking.
 What started as a pre-work morning ritual (drawing in a journal) has become my main occupation.
 In 2019 I quit my job to start this newsletter!
 Before that, I shared comics on Instagram.
 (And I still do.)
 Update: In August 2022, I turned off the paid version of this newsletter, but the free version is still going out sporadically.
 I also sell greeting cards on Etsy.

-Hi, I’m Edith Zimmerman, a writer and illustrator.
-In 2010 I started The Hairpin, and I’ve written for The Cut, the New York Times Magazine, New York Magazine, GQ, and The Awl.
-I founded the nonfiction comics section Spiralbound and illustrate the recovery newsletter The Small Bow.
-I live in Brooklyn, and I’m from Cambridge, MA.
-In 2019 I quit my job to start this newsletter!
+More about me: In 2010 I started the women’s site The Hairpin, and I’ve written for The Cut, the New York Times Magazine, New York Magazine, GQ, and The Awl.
+I founded the comics section Spiralbound (which ran from 2017 - 2020), and I illustrate the recovery newsletter The Small Bow.
+I live in upstate New York, and I’m from Cambridge, Massachusetts.

-What are some other newsletters you like?
+What other newsletters do you like?

 Thank you for reading!